 The findings imply, among other things, that increasing the maximum marginal federal personal income tax rate may not be the most efficient means of attempting to raise tax revenues.
 Furthermore, in the pursuit of greater tax revenues, limiting the ability to itemize personal tax deductions may be a fruitful path to consider; indeed, it was a significant component of the Tax Reform Act of 1986.
 However, it is a path requiring careful planning so as to avoid political fall-out with the taxpaying public.
-Obviously, avoidance of what is likely to be an unpopular war would be wise not only on moral, ethical, and political grounds, but also on the practical grounds of avoiding tax revenue losses.
-Finally, although increasing the IRS examiner audit rate may yield tax revenues, political pragmatism would seem to require a conservative implementation of such a policy change.
+Obviously, avoidance of what is likely to be an unpopular war would be wise not only on moral, ethical, and political grounds, but also on the practical grounds of avoiding tax revenues, political pragmatism would seem to require a conservative implementation of such a policy change.

-&lt;sup>8 As opposed to audits performed by IRS computers.
+8 As opposed to audits performed by IRS computers.

-&lt;sup>9 Cebula (2011) investigates tax evasion determinants through 2005 using this IRS data-set.
+9 Cebula (2011) investigates tax evasion determinants through 2005 using this IRS data-set.